 Twinkle lights or sugar cookies cannot fix the pain.
 Well, not in the long run, anyway.

 Be gentle and compassionate with people, especially this time of year.

 People are expected to be so happy and thankful this time of year, but that may be hard for someone struggling.
 This time of year is hard on some people, and showing gentleness and compassion can go a long way.

 If someone is quiet this time of year, reach out and tell them you are there.

 If someone is grumpy at the checkout ahead of you, remember they are probably fighting a fight you know nothing about.
 Then, be extra nice to the cashier.

 If someone is tearing up at a holiday party but doesn’t want to talk about it, don’t give up on them.
 Keep the light on instead.

-Remember there are people who are just trying to make it through to the New Year and they are literally doing their best.
-It has nothing to do with you and everything to do with an internal battle going on in their head.
+Remember, some people are just trying to make it through to the New Year, and they are doing their best.
+It has nothing to do with you and everything to do with an internal battle in their head.

-And then, buy them a coffee, give them or hug, or shoot a smile their way.
+And then, buy them a coffee, give them a hug, or shoot a smile.
 It literally could make all the difference to them.

 You May Also Enjoy: